-Conduits shall enter the pits no lower than 1200 mm depth, preferably at the minimum depth of cover as specified in the standard.
+Conduits shall enter the pits no lower than 1200 mm depth, preferably at the minimum depth of cover as specified in the standard, except in the case of bored conduits for road crossings referring to MRTS140 and SD1149 for further details.
 Holes to allow conduit entry to the pit shall be made using a hole saw of the same diameter as the external diameter of the conduit.
 Conduit entries shall be in accordance with the requirements of the design drawings or Standard Drawings 1415 and 1630.